 Oh, and never ever change the release number.
-We'll do that on integration.
-You never know in which order we pull pending requests anyway:)
+I'll do that on integration.
+You never know in which order I am going to pull pending requests anyway:)

 What does this mean for a maintainer?

 Watch the tags (and the mailing list) for bug-fixes and new releases.
 If you want to fetch a specific release from the git repository, trust the tags, not the branches.
 A branch may contain changes that are not released yet, but a tag marks the exact commit which changed the version number.